-There are several types of inspections that can be conducted on a home, each with a specific focus.
+Several types of inspections can be conducted on a home, each with a specific focus.
 A structural inspection will assess the overall condition of the home’s foundation, framing, and roofing, while an electrical inspection will evaluate the wiring, panels, and electrical systems.
 A plumbing inspection will check the condition of pipes and fixtures, and detect potential leaks.

 It’s important to note that inspections should not be limited to pre-purchase or pre-sale scenarios.
 Regular inspections can also be conducted as part of ongoing home maintenance and to address specific concerns.
 Consulting with professionals who specialize in the respective areas of inspection can provide homeowners with peace of mind and valuable insights into the condition of their homes.
 By investing in inspections and addressing any issues proactively, homeowners can protect their investments, maintain a safe living environment, and potentially save on costly repairs in the long run.

 By having an inspection done before starting a renovation project, homeowners can identify any issues that need to be addressed, such as structural problems, outdated electrical systems, or plumbing leaks.
 This can help homeowners make informed decisions about the scope of their project, and budget accordingly.